 Yes, you may upload several lead documents for the same case number during the E-Filing process, not to exceed 50 MB.
 Each lead document filed is considered a separate transaction and, once accepted, an entry is made on the progress docket of the case.
 Multiple pleadings cannot be combined and must be filed as separate documents.

 Pursuant to Florida Supreme Court order, fees cannot be charged for E-Filing; only statutorily mandated filing fees can be charged.
 Filing fees are paid by credit card or electronic withdrawal from a bank account.
 The Portal will charge a bank transaction or credit card processing fee for the transaction value as cost recovery, as noted on the financial transaction page in the Portal.
-There is also an option to request a fee waiver on the payment screen.
-Please note: the credit card or bank account is not charged for the filing until the Clerk accepts the filing.
-Rejected (Pending Queue) filings are not assessed any fees.
-No filing fees apply to Circuit Felony or Circuit Juvenile case types.
-In the County Traffic and Misdemeanor division the only case type that will require a filing fee is the existing Municipal Ordinance (MO) cases.
+There is also an option to request a fee waiver on the Portal payment screen.
+Filing fees are not charged for credit card and bank account transactions until the Clerk accepts the filing.
+Filing fees will not be assessed for any rejected (Pending Queue) filings.

 You may either scan the originally signed document or place a '/s/' with the name typed next to it in the signature portion of the document prior to E-Filing it.
 You must maintain the originally signed documents in your files for a prescribed period of time.
 Please refer to the 17th Judicial Circuit Administrative Order Establishing Electronic Filing Procedure for more information.